 - providing pro bono legal services in a matter of a significant nature or in a significant numbers of cases; and

 - providing pro bono legal services in a way that significantly changed the life of one person or group.

 Leah Hipple McKay Memorial Award

-The Louisiana State Bar Association's (LSBA) Leah Hipple McKay Memorial Award for Outstanding Volunteerism is the premier award of the LSBA's Crystal Gavel Awards program.
+The Louisiana State Bar Association's (LSBA) Leah Hipple McKay Memorial Award for Outstanding Volunteerism is the premier award of the LSBA's Citizen Lawyer Awards program.
 The award is named in honor of the late Leah Hipple McKay, a member of the LSBA and a deeply committed volunteer.
 The award is presented to a Louisiana lawyer or judge who has made significant long-term volunteer contributions.